peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 column in the model grid[^vectorisation].
 Vertically, the atmosphere is split into layers, on which the computation is discretised.
-In the ALADIN model, layers are defined in hybrid _eta cooridates_, transitioning smoothly from
+In the ALADIN model, layers are defined in hybrid _eta coordinates_, transitioning smoothly from
 $\sigma$ coordinates near the surface to pressure coordinates in the free atmosphere.
 Therefore, boundary layers follow the ground, while upper layers follow isobaric surfaces.
 Apart from an NWP model, ACRANEB2 can be run in isolation inside a single column model.
 This is useful mostly for diagnostic purposes.

-[^vectorisation]: Thugh in parallel, in order to allow for vectorisation.
+[^vectorisation]: Though in parallel, in order to allow for vectorisation.

 ### Input and Output